 If you don’t mind using chemical fertilizers, odds are there are a variety of choices on the shelves of your local home improvement store.
 One quick trip and you’re on your way to bigger, brighter veggies.

-When it comes to protecting your garden from tiny pests, pesticides are a common fix, but there are more natural ways as well.
-One way is to attract beneficial insects into your garden.
+You don’t have to rely on chemical pesticides to keep bugs away from your fruits and vegetables.
+Instead, attract beneficial insects into your garden.
 Bugs like ladybugs, dragonflies and praying mantises will eat the harmful bugs and act as tiny bodyguards for your garden.
 You can also try mild and natural sprays such as garlic spray, salt spray or diluted dish soap spray.